 I went searching for all the beer I could find.
 I also discovered that most of the great brewers started out as homebrewers so I thought I would give it a shot.
 My first few beers weren’t that great but I kept at it.
 Eventually I was making beers I was proud of, and I was having a lot of fun!

 A few years later I realized I hated my job and needed a change.
-Well someone once said do what you love and you will never work a day in your life.
+Someone once said to me "Do what you love and you will never work a day in your life."
 So I decided to make a career out of my passion for beer.